Welcome & Classroom Information

 Remember homework always includes reading 20 minutes per night.
 In addition to focusing on the joy of reading, please encourage your child to increase reading difficulty throughout the year.

 Hello and welcome to a new and exciting school year!
 I am thrilled to be teaching 5th grade again this year and continue to recognize the joy that teaching at Santa Rosa Tech Magnet brings me.
-The 2017-18 school year will be my sixteenth year at SRTMS!
+The 2019-20 school year will be my seventeenth year at SRTMS!
 Wow!
-I've taught 5th grade for thriteen years and 4th/5th grade combination classes for two years before that.
+I've taught 5th grade for fourteen years and 4th/5th grade combination classes for two years before that.
 Prior to SRTMS, I taught 8th grade Science at Las Colinas Middle School.
 Before pursuing a career in teaching, I worked in human resources, low income housing development, and banking.
 In addition, I have worked with children as a lifeguard, summer camp counselor, and YMCA staff member.
 I hold a Bachelor Degree in Elementary Education from the University of Southern Mississippi, as well as a Master's Degree in Elementary Education from CSUN.
-I spend all of my free time enjoying life with my three amazing boys, Peter(15), J.T.(17), and Todd(husband).
+I spend all of my free time enjoying life with my amazing boys, Peter(16) and J.T.(18).
 Be kind, be smart, be honest, be loyal, be happy!